Flexibility is the foundation of your physicality.

 I encourage you to integrate these yoga poses for flexibility into your daily routine – or at least once a week – to develop your mobility.

-I’ve included the Sanskrit names for these poses, too.
-Sanskrit is one of the world’s oldest (and arguably, most beautiful) languages and was probably the original language of yoga.
-Be sure to check out the video lower within this article to see how poses are performed.
+I’ve included the Sanskrit names for these poses, too (Sanskrit is one of the world’s oldest – and arguably, most beautiful – languages and was probably the original language of yoga).

 1. Downward Dog (Adho Mukha Svanasana)